dgatf/sct101ctm/README.md

 This document describes the process to install any Ubuntu flavour 18.04 or higher on Schneider SCT101CTM.
 It is required a working Linux (or virtual machine) to prepare the bootable USB.
 It is recommended to install Xubuntu or Lubuntu for best performance

 - Wifi, bluetooth, audio and interfaces works out of the box
-- Touchscreen and accelerometer has to be fixed as described below
+- Touchscreen and accelerometer has to be fixed as described below (edit 26/12/2019: patches added to Kernel 5.5 and systemd v244.
+Only needed for previous versions)
 - Cameras don't work due to atomisp driver.
 See [bug](https://bugzilla.kernel.org/show_bug.cgi?id=109821)

 ## Screenshots (Ubuntu Budgie)